vesqers/vesqers/README.md

 **Feel free to say hi, even if I'm quiet.**

-Btw you can always ask me for supporter advantages in party!
+Btw you can always ask me for supporter advantages for a party!